juulsmustdie/SWE3313_TEAM9/Implementation/README.md

 Every customer will also receive an order confirmation after payment along with a copy of their receipt.

 ##

+### User Interface for Admins

+*With this application, admin users will now be able to:*

+- Login/create an account

+- Promote other users as admin

+- Add new items to the menu (includes adding the photo, price, and description)

+- Modify any existing items on the menu

+- Generate sales reports

+- Pull up the receipts for purchased items

+##
+### Additional Features

+*Other helpful features of this application include:*

 # Environment requirements